tewendel/interkit-masterarbeit/sites/docs/src/content/guides/howto/server_setup_simple.svelte.md

   import cloudInit from '$repo/cloud-init.yml?raw'
 </script>

-# Simpe Step by Step Guide to Set Up an Interkit Server
+# Simple Step by Step Guide to Set Up an Interkit Server

 ## What is this about?